Colossians

 Colossians 1:27

-To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
+To them God wanted to make known how great among the Gentiles is the glorious richness of this secret.
+And the secret is this: the Messiah is united with you people!
+In that rests your hope of glory!

 Paul sums up the mystery with the fact that we, as believers, are the temple of God.
 God lives in us through the Holy Spirit and that was only made possible after the temple was cleansed (our sins removed).